jamiedraws/BEM/readme.md

 ```

 This idea of family and these two symbols is a simple idea our team can understand and make sense of.
 If we all practice this, our CSS has a better chance to communicate with our peers, exactly what it's meant to do.

+If the next guy understands what your CSS or my CSS does, instead of creating problems, it can create opportunities in that the next guy can maintain the code by:

+-   Introducing new elements to the block
+-   Extending the block with a modifier